 Use social security format: Only allows 9 numbers to be entered an displays the information in 111-11-1111.

 Use phone number format: Allows up to either 10 or 11 numbers entered (depending on which number format is selected).
-Once phone number is select there is an additional drop down of 4 possible phone number formats.
+Once Use phone number format is selected there is an additional drop down of 4 possible phone number formats.

 Uppercase lock: When checked will only allow uppercase letters to be entered into the text field.

 Gray caption text: Only visible when the text box is inside of a free form grid container.
 This setting removes the fields caption text and places it in the answer box with gray text.
 Once the user starts typing an answer the text disappears.